PracticalVR/KEYSDK-WH/README.md

 private async void BlueSpawn()
 ```

-call the "GetSpawnPoint" API to return a position:
+call the "GetSpawnPoint" API and pass in the name of the group you created with the location builder inspector tool to return a position:

 ```C#
 SpawnLocation returnedLocation = await PracticalLocator.Instance.GetSpawnPoint("Yellow Group");